fredamanu/ISA-git1/README.md

-# My name is Freda
+# My name is Freda Manu